Titles and Roles

 - Associate Professor, Department of Hematology and Medical Oncology

 - Discovery and Developmental Therapeutics

 Jean L. Koff, MD, serves as an Instructor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
 Dr. Koff is a clinical investigator in the Bone Marrow and Stem Cell Transplant Center with a disease focus in lymphoma.
-She will join the clinical staff at Winship Cancer Institute as a practicing physician in July 2016.
+She joined the clinical staff at Winship Cancer Institute as a practicing physician in July 2016.

 Dr. Koff is a member of the Discovery and Developmental Therapeutics Research Program at Winship Cancer Institute of Emory University.
 She holds professional memberships with American Medical Association, American Society of Clinical Oncology and American Society of Hematology.

 Dr. Koff received her MD and graduated magna cum laude from Emory University School of Medicine in Atlanta, Georgia.
 Her postgraduate medical education included a J. Willis Hurst Residency in Internal Medicine at Emory University and a Fellowship in Hematology and Medical Oncology at Winship Cancer Institute, where she was Chief Fellow in her final year.

 Dr. Koff's academic focus is in epidemiology, outcomes, and translational research in lymphoma, with a particular interest in the intersection between autoimmune disorders and lymphoid malignancies.